 Multiple bidding auction fraud involves a bidder placing various bids on an auction product using different identities.
 This kind of auction fraud is the opposite of Shill Bidding.
-In Shill Bidding, the fraud is caused by the seller to push the price higher through fake bids using fake identities, multiple bidding is an attempt to drive the price lower with fake bids.
+In Shill Bidding, the fraud is caused by the seller pushing the price higher through fake bids using fake identities, multiple bidding is an attempt to drive the price lower with fake bids.

 Auction Joining Fee

 The best way to achieve this is by introducing the concept of Auction Joining Fee.
-What this will do is, whenever a bidder wants to bid on the auction product, he/she first need to pay the auction joining fee set by the Seller.
+What this will do is, whenever a bidder wants to bid on the auction product, he/she first needs to pay the auction joining fee set by the Seller.
 So, only legitimate and interested bidders will bid after paying.

 Ultimately, fake biddings will stop on your store and your product will be sold on the best price.

 There is one more thing to auction joining fee which the Merchants can benefit from.
-Merchants can put their overstocked or slow going products up for auction on lower prices.
+Merchants can put their overstocked or slow going products up for auction at lower prices.
 Since something is better than nothing, they’ll earn something from those products rather than just letting them rust in the warehouse.

 Moreover, if a product (actual worth= $50) is up on auction for $20 with a joining fee of $5.
 Then, even if 10 bidders join the auction, the Merchant will already receive the actual worth of the product.